Bridget M. Brennan: Federal judicial service

 On September 30, 2021, President Joe Biden nominated Brennan to serve as a United States district judge of the United States District Court for the Northern District of Ohio.
-President Biden nominated Brennan to the seat vacated by Judge Dan A. Polster, who assumed senior status on January 31, 2021.
+President Biden nominated Brennan to the seat vacated by Judge Dan Polster, who assumed senior status on January 31, 2021.
 On November 17, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
-On December 16, 2021, her nomination was favorably reported out of committee by a 16–6 vote.
-On January 3, 2022, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated the same day.
+During her confirmation hearing, Senator Ted Cruz questioned her over her support for Case Western Reserve University law professor Ayesha Bell Hardaway, who stepped down from her position on a team examining ways to improve the Cleveland Police Department after saying she thought there should be an "honest and frank conversation and reckoning with the violence and the harm that continues to be inflicted against Black communities through law enforcement."
+On December 16, 2021, her nomination was reported out of committee by a 16–6 vote.
+On January 3, 2022, her nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated the same day.

 On January 13, 2022, her nomination was reported out of committee by a 15–7 vote.
 On January 31, 2022, the Senate invoked cloture on her nomination by a 61–30 vote.
 On February 1, 2022, her nomination was confirmed by a 61–35 vote.
 She received her judicial commission on February 8, 2022.
+She was sworn in on February 10, 2022.